Have you recently noticed that your dog has been wheezing a lot lately?

 If your dog frequently wheezes, you must educate yourself on the subject.
 You need to check whether your dog can eat milk before feeding it to him.

-This post will look at five major causes of wheezing in dogs.
+This post will look at five significant causes of wheezing in dogs.
 Some of them aren’t as concerning as others.
-However, these may be controlled or even entirely cured with good vet care.
+However, these may be controlled or even cured with good vet care.

 Without further ado, let’s figure out why your dog is wheezing!